Wisdom

 Key Takeaways

-• God is eternal and worthy of endless praise.
+• God reigns forever, worthy of endless praise from all creation.

 A Doxology That Closes the First Book of Psalms